 - OHSU's Transgender Gynecology Clinic offers a gender-neutral space for your comfort.
 Referrals and appointments are made through the OHSU Center for Women's Health, but the space is not in the center.
 Call 503-418-4500 to request an appointment.

 The Doernbecher Gender Clinic offers expert, family-centered care for children and teens.
-Visit our page on pediatric gender services for contact and location information.

 Costs for services